palmerusaf/waldo/README.md

 ### Purpose

-The purpose of this project is to gain experience working this backend as a service(BaaS).
+The purpose of this project is to gain experience working with backend as a service(BaaS).

 <!-- ROADMAP -->